inoxlang/inox/docs/builtin.md

 ```
 ### Ranking

 the Ranking function creates a ranking from a list of flat entries.
 An entry is composed of a value and a floating-point score.
-The value with the highest score has the first rank (0), values with the same score have the same rank..
+The value with the highest score has the first rank (0), values with the same score have the same rank.

 **examples**